Access

 Access to Electricity in Ghana

-The National Electrification Scheme (NES), implemented in 1989 to ensure reliable electricity supply across Ghana by 2020, has made significant strides in alignment with Sustainable Development Goal 7 (SDG 7).
-As NES commenced in 1990, only approximately 20% of the population had access to electricity.
-The country has achieved a commendable record, boasting the highest electricity access rate in sub-Saharan Africa.
-While the original goal of achieving universal electricity access by 2020 has been extended to 2025, estimates based on the projected population for 2023 indicate that more than 3.5 million Ghanaians remain without electricity access.
+The National Electrification Scheme (NES), launched in 1989 to ensure reliable electricity supply across Ghana by 2020, has played a pivotal role in expanding access nationwide and advancing Sustainable Development Goal 7 (SDG 7).
+At the start of the program in 1990, only about 20% of the population had electricity access.
+Since then, Ghana has made remarkable progress, maintaining the highest electricity access rate in sub-Saharan Africa.

 Breakdown of the population’s electricity access: